FredM67/PVRouter-3-phase/README.md

 ### load priorities management
 In my variant of Robin's sketch, the 3 loads are still physically independant, so it means, the router will divert surplus of energy to the first load (highest priority) from 0% to 100%, then to the second (0% to 100%) and finally to the third.

-To avoid that the priorities stays all the time unchanged, which would mean that load 1 will run much more than load 2, which again will run much more than 3, I add a priority management.
+To avoid that the priorities stays all the time unchanged, which would mean that load 1 will run much more than load 2, which again will run much more than 3, I've added a priority management.
 Each day, the load priorities are rotated, so over many days, all the heating elements will run somehow the same amount of time.

 ### off-peak period detection